iyke395/Superstore-Sales-Analysis/README.md

 The data used for this analysis was provided by SidehustleNG.

 ### Meta data:
-Row ID => Unique ID for each row.jnk
+Row ID => Unique ID for each row.jn

 Order ID => Unique Order ID for each Customer.